Students are responsible for knowing the following:

-IV.
+VI.
 Medical Amnesty Policy

-V. Parental Notification
+VII.
+Parental Notification

 The Family Educational Rights and Privacy Act (FERPA) permits Occidental College administrators to notify the parents or guardians of students who violate campus alcohol and drug policies.
 Parents or guardians may also be contacted to inform them of the events surrounding their student's emergency medical transport for treatment or evaluation due to presumed consumption of alcohol and/or controlled substances.
 Refer to the "Family Educational Rights and Privacy Act (FERPA)" section of the Handbook for more information on this policy.